nerdschoolbergen/shellscripting/exercises/exercise-3.md

 :pencil2: Add execute permissions for everyone to the file `helloworld.sh`.

-:pencil2: Check that the permissions are correct using the `ls -l` command like we did previously.
+:pencil2: Check that the permissions are correct using the `ls -l` command.
 The correct result should be `rwxr--r--`.

-.pencil2: Try executing the script again using the `./ <filename>` syntax.
+:pencil2: Try executing the script again using the `./<filename>` syntax.

 :book: The script should now output: